cleancoindev/eth-peg-zone/README.md

 ## Motivation

-In a nutshell, main motivation to use multiple native currencies from different blockchains inside **WINGS** blockchain, is that it will provide more liquidity for financial derivatives and financial operations  and will not be limited by one ecosystem.
+In a nutshell, main motivation to use multiple native currencies from different blockchains inside **dfinance** blockchain, is that it will provide more liquidity for financial derivatives and financial operations  and will not be limited by one ecosystem.
 This idea opens new doors for a many use cases we can bring to blockchain technology such as DeFi, Swaps, Futures, Options.

 During our development we are going to make the same solutions for popular blockchains, such as **Bitcoin, EOS, Tron, Lisk, etc**.